dulilun/dulilun/README.md

 # Employment
-- Incoming Associate professoer with tenure, Dapartment of Management Sciences, City University of Hong Kong, 2023--
+- Incoming Associate professor with tenure, Dapartment of Management Sciences, City University of Hong Kong, 2023--
 - Assistant Professor of ISOM, Hong Kong University of Science and Technology, 2015-2022

 # Research Interests